phasehq/docs/public/integrations/platforms/github-actions.md

 ![Add GitHub Enterprise Server credentials](/assets/images/platform-integrations/github/add-github-enterprise-server-creds.png)

-5. You will be redirected to GitHub to authorize Phase. **Make sure to grant access to any organizations whose repositories that you wish to integrate Phase with**.
+5. You will be redirected to GitHub to authorize Phase. **Make sure to grant access to any organizations whose repositories you wish to integrate Phase with**.
 Click **Authorize** to continue.

 ![Authorize GitHub Phase Integration](/assets/images/platform-integrations/github/github-oauth-consent.png)